-10 Songs To Get You Hyped For Spring Break 2017
+10 Songs For Your Spring Break Playlist

 DNCE – "Cake By The Ocean"

-Let’s be honest: finally having the chance to talk to someone you’ve been pining for is great, but the concept of enjoying dessert while sitting oceanside is way more appealing.
+Finally having the chance to talk to someone you’ve been pining for is great, but let's be honest, the concept of enjoying dessert while sitting oceanside is way more appealing.
 Sadly, the oldest Jonas brother is probably just playing with metaphors and not actually talking about consuming delicious cake while taking in the wonders of paradise.

 There hasn’t been this much swagger since the days of Jersey Shore, but

-Note: Editor's note: This piece originally ran in 2017 and has been updated.